dmison/workshop/learn-html/_steps/step4-formatting-recipes.markdown

 Now do `muffins.html` as well.
 Use the same directions plus the following:

 1. Make sure the document has an appropriate title.
-2. `Variations:` should be a level 2 header.
+2. `Variations:` should be a level 2 heading.
-3. Each variation name (ie Blueberry, Pecan, etc) should be a level 3 header
+3. Each variation name (i.e. Blueberry, Pecan, etc.) should be a level 3 heading.
 4. Make the variant steps an unordered list.

 ```html